37 Best Things To Do In Florence, Italy

 Giotto’s Bell Tower

-In 1334, the Bell Tower was completed.
+The Bell Tower was completed in 1334.
 Construction lasted 25 years, and Giotto di Bondone was involved in only three of them.
-A sculptor, architect, and a pioneering engineer of his time, he utilized perspective to design his free-standing campanile.
+A sculptor, architect, and pioneering engineer of his time, he utilized perspective to design his free-standing campanile.

-84.7 meters (almost 278 feet) tall and approximately 15 meters (more than 49 feet) in breadth, you can get a perfect view of Florence if you climb to its highest point.
-With narrow stairs to the top, every 100 steps you have the chance to rest and admire the painted frescoes, which are an encyclopedia of mediaeval knowledge.
+If you climb to its highest point, 84.7 meters (almost 278 feet) tall and approximately 15 meters (more than 49 feet) wide, you can get a perfect view of Florence.
+With narrow stairs to the top, every 100 steps, you have the chance to rest and admire the painted frescoes, which are an encyclopedia of medieval knowledge.

-Make sure to also read my post How To Visit Giotto’s Bell Tower.
+Make sure to also read my post, How To Visit Giotto’s Bell Tower, for more detailed instructions and guidance, as well as a little history and further information before your visit.

 brunelleschi dome